acschill/acschill/README.md

 Welcome to my GitHub!
 I'm Alex, a Physics graduate (CS minor) working as a Dev Ops Engineer in New Orleans, Louisiana.
-In addition to my Dev Ops background, I have a solid background in physics based simulations, front and backend development, and knowledge of many automation frameworks such as Ansible.
+In addition to my Dev Ops background, I have a solid background in physics based simulations, front and backend development, and knowledge of various automation frameworks such as Ansible.

 ### ✔️ Currently learning
 - Artificial Neural Network implementations